 Chairman, Chief Executive Officer

-Mr. Englander is the managing member of Millennium Management LLC and Millennium International Management LP.
-Mr. Englander is also Millennium Management's Chairman and Chief Executive Officer.
+Mr. Englander is Millennium Management's Chairman and Chief Executive Officer.
 Mr. Englander has over 45 years of experience in securities and derivatives across a broad range of instruments and strategies.
 He worked as a floor broker and trader on the American Stock Exchange, owned a specialist operation from 1982 to 2008, is former chairman of the Specialist Association and has served on numerous American Stock Exchange committees, including Allocations, Allocation Procedures, Emerging Company Marketplace, Options and Special Allocations.
 He founded Millennium in 1989 with $35 million under management.
 Mr. Englander graduated from New York University with a BS in Finance, and attended New York University Graduate School of Business Administration.

-Mr. Anderson is the Global Head of Commodities, based in London.
-He has responsibility for the daily oversight and management of Millennium’s commodities portfolio managers.
-Additionally, Mr. Anderson is currently managing the fixed income business on an interim basis.
+Mr. Anderson is the Co-Head of Fixed Income & Commodities, based in London.
+He has responsibility for the daily oversight and management of Millennium’s commodities and fixed income portfolio managers.
 Prior to joining Millennium, Mr. Anderson spent 24 years with JPMorgan in numerous trading and trading management roles.
 He started his financial career as a Fixed Income derivatives trader, eventually managing global Fixed Income Rates and FX trading before moving into the commodities business.
 Within commodities, he ran proprietary trading, metals trading, global energy trading and principal investments before becoming co-Head of JPMorgan's Global Commodities business.
 Mr. Anderson earned a BS degree from Lafayette College, a Master’s in Business Administration from the Ross School of Business at the University of Michigan and holds the CFA designation.

 Co-Chief Investment Officer

 Bob Jain is Co-Chief Investment Officer of Millennium.
 Prior to his current role, Mr. Jain was at Credit Suisse for 20 years in various roles, including Global Head of Asset Management, Co-Head of Global Securities, and Global Head of Proprietary Trading across equities and fixed income.
 He began his career at O'Connor & Associates as an Options Trader.
 Mr. Jain received his B.A. with honors in Government from Cornell University and is a Chartered Financial Analyst.
-Mr. Jain sits on various philanthropic and industry bodies including the Board of Harvard Management Corporation, The Investor Advisory Committee of the NY Federal Reserve and is a trustee of the Museum of the City of NY.
+Mr. Jain sits on various philanthropic and industry bodies including the Board of Harvard Management Corporation and The Investor Advisory Committee of the NY Federal Reserve.

 Vice Chairman, Chief Legal Officer